We are entirely student run and all of our members volunteer their own free time. We do

-We operate entirely from volunteer efforts.
-There are no applications, no selections, and no voting.
-Any Stanford student can join us, and we are very excited to welcome new members.
+not have an application, selection or voting process.
+Any Stanford student can join us, and we excitedly welcome new members!
 Most members are undergraduates, but grad students sometimes join as well.

 During the school year our team has about 30 members who work on the car on a regular basis.
 Many more come infrequently.
 For manpower-heavy events like constructing the car body, every hand is a big help.